Sculpture at Scenic World

 - Award trophies designed and hand-crafted by internationally acclaimed, local glass artist Keith Rowe.

 KEN UNSWORTH AM JOINS 2014 EXHIBITION

-Revered Australian visual artist, Ken Unsworth AM, has created an eight metre sculpture for the 2014 Sculpture at Scenic World exhibition.
-Unsworth’s commissioned site-responsive artwork, Harlequin’s Shuttle, is installed under the canopy of the Jurassic rainforest, alongside the exhbition’s selected artists.
+Revered Australian visual artist, Ken Unsworth AM created an eight metre sculpture for the 2014 Sculpture at Scenic World exhibition.
+Unsworth’s commissioned site-responsive artwork, Harlequin’s Shuttle, was installed under the canopy of the Jurassic rainforest, alongside the exhbition’s selected artists.

 2014 JUDGING PANEL ANNOUNCED

-The independent judging panel for the 2014 exhibition has been announced and comprises:
+The independent judging panel for the 2014 exhibition comprised:

 Anthony Bond OAM